komodorio/helm-dashboard/README.md

 helm dashboard
 ```

-The command above will launch the local Web server and will open the UI in new browser tab.
+The command above will launch the local Web server and will open the UI in a new browser tab.
 The command will hang
 waiting for you to terminate it in command-line or web UI.

 You can see the list of available command-line flags by running `helm dashboard --help`.